ahmad-alshammari/Udacity-projects/README.md

 This project consists of the following assets:

-    index.html - contains the game's html structure. main.css - contains the game's board styling. app.js - contains all the board actions & logic.
+    index.html - contains the game's html structure. style.css - contains the game's board styling. script.js - contains all the board actions & logic.

 Credits